wahlly/card-tracker/README.md

       sudo docker-compose up
 ```

-Now, the server should be live on port 3000
+server should be live on port 3000

 * Generating a new card
 ```curl -X POST http://localhost:3000/generate_new_card -d '{"userContact": "534534534"}'```